PyconUK/ConferenceScheduler/docs/tutorial/index.rst

     Talk 5 at 16-Sep-2016 12:30 in Big
     Talk 6 at 16-Sep-2016 13:00 in Big

-We will simply use the conference scheduler, with these sessions corresponding to slots::
+We will use the conference scheduler, with these sessions corresponding to slots::